supermandee/myspotipal/README.md

 ## Want to Contribute? 💡
 Got ideas for making MySpotiPal even better?
 Open a pull request or issue - let's make it awesome together!

+## License

+This project is licensed under the MIT License.
+See the [MIT License](./LICENSE.txt). file for more information.